ujjwal-sharma221/pilot/README.md

  - Clone the repo
  - run `npm i` or `pnpm i ` etc
  - refer to copy.env for the env variables
+ - refer to deployed URL for the demo

 ## Technologies used